ErikFortune/fgv/libraries/ts-json/docs/ts-json.editorrules.md

 </td><td>

-The  applies mustache rendering as appropriate to any keys or values in the object being edited.
+The [Templated JSON editor rule](./ts-json.editorrules.templatedjsoneditorrule.md) applies mustache rendering as appropriate to any keys or values in the object being edited.

 </td></tr>